Fergus Suter: Portrayals

 Blackburn Olympic did defeat the Etonians to become the first working-class team to lift the cup, but this was not the club which Suter joined and the win did not come until 1883, three years after Suter left Darwen.

 Suter later joined Olympic's local rivals Blackburn Rovers in 1880 and was in the team which lost in the 1882 Cup Final against the Old Etonians.
-He would later go on to star in their consecutive Cup Final victories in 1884, 1885, and 1886.
+He would later go on to star in three consecutive Cup Final victories in 1884, 1885, and 1886.

 Having watched the Netflix series, viewer Jacqueline McAleese noticed that Suter's grave in Blackburn Old Cemetery had become dilapidated with the gravestone fallen and the plot just a mound of grass.
 After she contacted Blackburn Rovers they funded a restoration of his grave which was completed in 2021.